xabandon/About-me/README.md

 # About-me

 # Hi, my name is Ivan Deng.
 Currently, a computer science undergradute at University of Illinios at Chicago.
 My intersted in computer science begin with scratch during my High School year.
+I am devloping in python for the past few years/